- Adding payments

 - Choose "SEPA Core" for invoices to offset against

-- Click on Apply
+- Click Apply

-- Result: All credits have been offset, customers now pay the correct amount
+- Result: All credits have been offset; customers now pay the correct amount

-Example 2: Manual offsetting for one customer
+Example 2: Manual Offsetting for One Customer

 - Action: